 6. Lake Wenatchee State Park, Leavenworth

-Recreation is found throughout the year at Lake Wenatchee State Park including swimming, boating, and hiking throughout the warmer months, and cross-country skiing, dogsledding, and cold-weather camping come winter.
+Recreation is found throughout the year at Lake Wenatchee State Park.
+Popular activities include swimming, boating, and hiking throughout the warmer months, and cross-country skiing and dogsledding come winter.
 Showers, boat docks, and an amphitheater are popular facilities at the park, and a small camp store nearby provides last-minute supplies.

 7. Fay Bainbridge Park, Bainbridge Island

 On the northern tip of Bainbridge Island, this municipal marine park takes advantage of the stunning surrounding scenery.
 It has abundant beach space overlooking Puget Sound with Cascade and Olympic Mountain backdrops.
 And it's within easy reach from Seattle with a ferry ride from downtown and a short drive across the island.